jivan84/gaoljhy.github.io/README.md

 # Welcome to My HomePage

+My motto : If you have a goal, then you will find a way to achieve it.

 You can find all the information [on GitHub](https://github.com/gaoljhy)

 > Because it was used as a whole, the personal blog is now changed to private.
 Please contact me if necessary.